TusharChugh/Vehicle-Detection-HOG/README.md

 I tried various combinations of parameters using the grid search and found that HOG channels encode most of the required features.
 The params gave a little more than 91% accuracy with the test. set.
 Hist bins and color spacial bins are not that useful features.
 Increasing number of orientations add to more computation and it then takes more time to create the video.
+Not that 2nd (last channel - V) gives NaN output when getting the HOG output if the image is from 0-1.
+So, I had to scale the image to 0-255 to deal with this issue.

 #### 3. Training lassifier using the selected HOG features